This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 WHAT YOU NEED TO KNOW:

-Diabetic hyperglycemia is a blood glucose (sugar) level that is higher than your healthcare provider recommends.
+Diabetic hyperglycemia is a blood glucose (sugar) level that is higher than your diabetes care team provider recommends.
 You may have increased thirst and urinate more often than usual.
-Over time, uncontrolled diabetes can damage your nerves, blood vessels, tissues, and organs.
-That is why it is important to manage diabetic hyperglycemia.
-Without treatment, diabetic hyperglycemia can lead to diabetic ketoacidosis (DKA) or hyperglycemic hyperosmolar state (HHS).
-These are serious conditions that can become life-threatening.

 Seek care immediately if: